Ferris Foreman

-Ferris Foreman (August 24, 1808 – February 11, 1901) was a lawyer, politician, and American soldier during the Mexican–American War, as well as a colonel commanding a volunteer regiment and the District of Southern California during the American Civil War.
+Ferris Foreman (August 24, 1808 – February 11, 1901) was an American lawyer, politician, and soldier.
+He fought in the Mexican–American War, and was a colonel commanding a volunteer regiment and the District of Southern California during the American Civil War.
+He was a presidential elector for Illinois in the 1848 elections.

 Early life

 Born in Nichols, Tioga County, New York.
-In 1836 he was practicing law in Utica, New York.
+In 1836, he was practicing law in Utica, New York.
 However the next year he was a clerk of the Illinois House of Representatives in Vandalia, Illinois.